-This Draft EIR was distributed to responsible and trustee agencies, other affected agencies, surrounding cities, interested parties, and all parties requesting a copy of the Draft EIR in accordance with PRC Section 21092(b)(3).
+Theis Draft EIR was distributed to responsible and trustee agencies, other affected agencies, surrounding cities, interested parties, and all parties requesting a copy of the Draft EIR in accordance with PRC Section 21092(b)(3).
 The Notice of Completion and Notice of Availability of the Draft EIR were distributed and posted as required by CEQA.
-During the 45-day public review period, the EIR and all technical appendices are available for review at the following locations:
+During the 45-day public review period, which began on began on June 16, 2022, and closed on August 1, 2022, the EIR and all technical appendices were available for review at the following locations: